openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 see :ref:`Specify Components in Courseware as Visible Only to Certain Content Groups`.

-On the Instructor Dashboard, you associate each content group with one or more cohorts.
+You associate each content group with one or more cohorts in the LMS, on the instructor dashboard.
 For details, see :ref:`Associate Cohorts with Content Groups`.

 .. _View Usage of a Content Group: